blended-zio/blended-zio-site/content/docs/blended_usecases.md

 ### Kubernetes based integration tests

 The produced docker images shall be deployable in a kubernetes infrastructure, so that within a cluster one or more shops can be deployed.
-A specialized _blended container_, the _test container_ shall autodiscover the deployed containers and periodically generate test messages and examine the outcome.
+A specialized _blended container_, the _test container_ shall auto-discover the deployed containers and periodically generate test messages and examine the outcome.
 These tests shall run as long as the _test container_ is running.

 These tests will expose resource leaks and allow to examine failover and restart behavior.